Exams, Results & Extensions

 - if a student is unable to meet the assessment requirements within the specified timeframe due to continuing illness or misadventure.

-- An application for a DNF must be made within time, which is prior to the commencement of the final assessment task for the unit where that is an exam or the due date of the final assessment where it is an essay.
+- An application for a DC must be made within time, which is prior to the commencement of the final assessment task for the unit where that is an exam or the due date of the final assessment where it is an essay.
 If an application is late it can only be considered if it was beyond the control of the student to apply by the relevant date.

 International students must seek advice from the Compliance Officer, International Student Office, regarding their visa requirements.